fastify/fastify/docs/Serverless.md

 The AWS Lambda platform services requests differently than a standard HTTP/S server;
 thus, we cannot guarantee it will work as expected with Fastify.
-Regardless, based on the examples given in this document, it is possible to use Fastify in a serverless environment such as AWS Lambda.
+Regardless, based on the examples given in this document, it is possible to use Fastify in a serverless environment.
 Again, keep in mind that this is not Fastify's intended use case and we do not test for such integration scenarios.